orange1127chen/LFDIS/README.md

 ### Train&Test

-To train our PFNet on single GPU by following command,the trained models will be saved in savePath folder.
+To train our Net on single GPU by following command,the trained models will be saved in savePath folder.
 You can modify datapath if you want to run your own datases.

 ```bash
 python train.py
 ```

-To test our PFNet on DIS5K, the prediction maps will be saved in DIS5K_Pre folder.
+To test our Net on DIS5K, the prediction maps will be saved in DIS5K_Pre folder.

 ```python
 python3 test.py